-Rule No. Rule Name Description An offender found guilty of violating one or more of the rules defined below will be sanctioned according to the penalty schedule designated in the rule and the type of hearing provided.
-1 Contraband (Schedule B) No offender shall have under his immediate control any illicit drugs, any product that could be used to adulterate a urine sample, unauthorized medication, alcoholic beverage, yeast, tattoo machine, tattoo paraphernalia, syringe any type weapon, cellular phone or component hardware or other electronic communications device, whether operational or not, (including but not limited to beepers, pagers, subscriber identity module (SIM) cards, portable memory chips, batteries for these devices, chargers, global satellite system equipment), or any other item not permitted by department regulation or institutional posted policy to be received or possessed or any other item detrimental to the security of the facility.
+Rule # Rule Name Description of violating one or more of the rules defined below will be sanctioned chedule designated in the rule and the type of hearing provided.
+1 Contraband (Schedule B) No offender shall have under his immediate control any illicit drugs, any product that could be used to adulterate a urine sample, unauthorized medication, alcoholic beverage, yeast, tattoo machine, tattoo paraphernalia, syringe any type weapon, cellular phone or component hardware or other electronic communications device, whether operationa or not, (including but not limited to beepers, pagers, subscriber identity module (SIM) cards, portable memory chips, batteries for these devices chargers, global satellite system equipment), or any other item not permitted by Department Regulation or institutional posted policy to be received or possessed or any other item detrimental to the security of the facility.
 Money is contraband.
-Any item not being used for the purpose for which it was intended will be considered contraband if it is being used in a manner that is clearly detrimental to the security of the facility.
+Any item not being used for the purpose for which it was intended will be considered contraband if it is being used in amanner that is clearly detrimental to the security of the facility.
 Possession and/or use of lighted cigarettes or other smoking materials are deemed to be contraband in non-smoking areas.
-To smuggle or attempt to smuggle prohibited items into or out of the facility will be in violation of this rule.
+To smuggle or attempt to smuggle prohibited items into or out of the facility will be inviolation of this rule.
 The area of immediate control is an offender's person, his locker(s) or storage area, his cell, his room, his bed, his laundry bag, his hobby craft and his assigned job equipment (such as, but not limited to, his desk, his tool box, or his locker at the job) or the area under his bed on the floor unless the evidence clearly indicated that it belonged to another offender.
 Contraband found in a common area cell shared by two or more offenders will be presumed to belong to all of them equally.
 Any offender who is tested and has a positive reading on a urinalysis or breathalyzer test will be considered in violation of this rule.
-An offender who refuses to be tested or to cooperate in testing, as well as an offender who alters his urine specimen, will also be found in violation of this rule (including being unable to provide a urine specimen within three hours of being ordered to do so).
-Any sketch, painting, drawing or other pictorial rendering produced in whole or in part by a death row offender, unless authorized by the warden of the institution is also considered in violation of this rule.
+An offender who refuses to be tested or to cooperate in testing, as well as an offender who refuses to be tested or to cooperate in testing, as well as an offender who refuses to be tested or to cooperate in testing, as well as an offender who refuses to